 LMDA is pleased to announce that its next annual conference, "Crossing Borders" will be held in Toronto, Ontario on June 21-23, 2018.
-In this announcement you will find general information to help you begin making your travel plans, and a call for proposals.

 Conference Banquet: The Hot House Restaurant located in the historic St Lawrence Market neighbourhood and offers great food in a casual atmosphere.
 Our banquet will be held on Saturday, June 23.

 Accommodations: All of the LMDA Conference room blocks are filled at Bond Place and George Brown.
 If you booked a suite at the George Brown Residence, your suite includes 2 bedrooms.
 If you do not yet have a roommate for that 2nd bedroom, please reach out on the LMDA Listserv.
 We have people who are still looking for rooms!